eriksturesson/backendError/README.md

 BackendError is a lightweight utility for structured and user-aware error handling in Node.js backends.
 It helps distinguish operational errors from unexpected crashes, and supports standardized error responses across services.

+> ⚠️ Note: backend-error is not a middleware — it's a flexible utility for throwing and formatting structured errors.
+It works seamlessly with Express, Cloud Functions, and any other Node.js-based backend environment where you want standardized, user-aware error responses.

+> 💬 Tip: This package doesn't handle headers or CORS.
+If you're building an API for browsers, remember to configure CORS separately.

 [![GitHub package.json version (master)](https://img.shields.io/github/package-json/v/eriksturesson/backendError/master)](https://github.com/eriksturesson/backendError)
 [![npm](https://img.shields.io/npm/dy/backend-error?label=npm%20downloads)](https://www.npmjs.com/package/backend-error)